-Yoga for Runners: The Benefits of Yoga Poses
+Yoga for Runners: 4 Yoga Poses to Help Relieve Anxiety

 Many have found that after a run and incorporating yoga they not only sleep better but have decreased their anxiety.
 This is an effective holistic treatment for relieving mood disorders and daily stress.
 There are many medications that have terrible side effects but yoga is an effective non-drug alternative to treating anxiety.
 In addition, evidence shows that running and yoga can work to help you learn to cope with your anxiousness and worries, rather than treating the symptoms with medications.